 - Assessment date and assessment periods - Select a date to assess, or if you'll be linking this ad hoc assessment to a summative assessment, choose the assessment periods of the summative assessment.

 The ad hoc assessment will now be linked to your summative assessment on the Students > Assessments > Annual Policy > Manage Assessments page!

-Can an ad-hoc be added to multiple assessment periods?
+Can an ad-hoc be added to different assessment periods for different groups?

-No as ad-hoc assessments are not agnostic of year groups we recommend creating a new version of the ad-hoc assessment for each assessment period.
-For example, if your KS3 students are assessed termly but your KS4 students are assessed half-termly we'd recommend setting up the ad-hoc for each keystage.
-The ad-hoc assessment can be set up in the same name but must have a different name for example, KS3 ATL.
+For example, if your KS3 students are assessed termly but your KS4 students are assessed half-termly we'd recommend setting up the ad-hoc for each keystage (with a slightly different name - for example, KS3 ATL).